Smoothie bowls- an easy healthy way to start your morning

 Why is eating fibre important:

-it's a food for your gut bacteria
+it's a food for your gut microbiota

 it helps to remove toxins from the body